 Whitewater rafting tours are the ultimate Grand Canyon adventure.
 You’re sure to get your heart pumping as you navigate 40 miles of the Colorado river and traverse class 3 and 4 rapids, including Dragon Tooth Rapids.
 You’ll also stop at Travertine Canyon and enjoy lunch and refreshments along the way.

-There are three ways to take a rafting tour from Las Vegas:
+There are two ways to take a rafting tour from Las Vegas:

 - By luxury van.
 If you don’t want to drive yourself, traveling to the West Rim by luxury van can save you a bit of money as well.

-We offer the only one-day rafting tour from Las Vegas.
+We offer the only one-day Grand Canyon rafting tour from Las Vegas.
 All single-day rafting tours depart from the Grand Canyon West Rim.